UdeS-GRO/S4H2019-ROS-sensor-head/README.md

 Upgrade OpenCR: http://emanual.robotis.com/docs/en/parts/controller/opencr10/#install-on-mac (burner est pas vraiment nécessaire…)

-# ROS
+## Hardware

+1. Connect a single motor
+2. Connect the power supply
+3. Power on

-## ROS Installation
+# 3- ROS Installation

 You can follow this [link](http://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_workbench/) for the installation tutorial.
-Below, are the condensed steps that need to be taken.
+The ROS utilization correspond to the section 5 of the tutorial.
+Below, are the condensed steps that need to be taken.*

+## Install ROS on PC

+The following script will allow you to simplify the ROS installation procedure.
+Run the following command in a terminal window.

 ```bash
 wget https://raw.githubusercontent.com/ROBOTIS-GIT/robotis_tools/master/install_ros_kinetic.sh && chmod 755 ./install_ros_kinetic.sh && bash ./install_ros_kinetic.sh
 ```

+**After install ROS, please reboot PC**

+## Download ROS Packages

 Once ROS is installed, you'll need to change of directory to catkin_ws/src.
 It is where all the ROS package will be instaled.

 ```bash
 cd catkin_ws/src
 ```

-There are the libraries and package that you'll need to clone.

 **Main packages**